 Put Your Characters In Different Locations

-As a novelist, you have the ability to place your characters in any location on the planet.
-You can set a story in the middle of the desert, or in the Antarctic.
+As a novelist, you can place your characters in any location on the planet.
+You can set a story in the middle of the desert or the Antarctic.

 You can go back in time and place your characters in a different era.
 You can even set your story in an imaginary world.

-If you do want to move your character from one location to another, then make sure it’s relevant to the story.* If you’re writing a fantasy novel that takes place primarily on an island and one scene takes place off the coast, then there should be some sort of connection
+If you want to move your character from one location to another, make sure it’s relevant to the story.
+If you’re writing a fantasy novel primarily on an island and one scene takes place off the coast, then there should be some sort of connection.

 Editing Dialogue Scenes Understand The Story

-When you are editing a dialogue scene, it is important to understand the story.
+When editing a dialogue scene, it is essential to understand the story.
 The dialogue should help tell the story.

-Make sure that there are no holes in the story line.
-If there are any holes then you should put back in any footage that you took out of the scene because it was not needed or it did not add anything to the scene.
+Make sure that there are no holes in the storyline.
+If there are any holes, you should put back in any footage you took out of the scene because it was not needed or did not add anything to the scene.